-I am really excited to be writing this blogpost.
-It is in celebration of a publication written by my friends and fellow playworkers Jill Wood and Morgan Leichter-Saxby.
-I am biased when I say that I am always proud of everything that Morgan does (she is my work-wife after all!) but seriously, this is really exciting data.
+I am really excited to be writing this blog post.
+It celebrates a publication written by fellow playworkers Jill Wood and Morgan Leichter-Saxby.
+Acknowledging my bias, I am always proud of everything that Morgan does (she is my work-wife after all!).
+But seriously, this is really exciting data.
 I’m pleased that I get to tell the world about how awesome they are and how amazing it is!

 Comparing Injury Rates on a Fixed Equipment Playground and an Adventure Playground

-It was during one of Morgan’s visits to Adventure Play at Parish School that they got their heads together to produce this piece of research.
-With both a fixed playground and an adventure playground, the Parish school is uniquely placed for a comparitive study.
-This publication is the culmination of 5 years of data, carefully brought together by Jill and Morgan.
+This publication is the culmination of five years of data brought together by Jill and Morgan.
+It was during Morgan’s visits to Adventure Play at Parish School that they were able to produce this research.
+With both a fixed and adventure playground, it is therefore uniquely placed for a comparative study.

 One of the biggest questions that we get asked at Pop-Up Adventure Play is whether adventure playgrounds are safe.
 Well, this small scale study says that it’s safer than you’d expect – check it out here and find out how safe!